oVirt/ovirt-site/source/howto/clear-the-storage-domain-pool-config-of-an-exported-nfs-domain.html.md

 # How to clear the storage domain pool config of an exported nfs domain

-On some occassions, e.g. after backing up your export domain(s) and wiping the HV, when the original host / domain is nolonger available, you're unable to attach it to your new HV/Data Center as it is already attached to the previous one.
+On some occassions, e.g. after backing up your export domain(s) and wiping the HV, when the original host / domain is no longer available, you're unable to attach it to your new HV/Data Center as it is already attached to the previous one.
 Here are some steps that will help you import VMs from a "abandoned" export domain.

 ## Assumptions and Pre-Requisites

 *   You know how to export a folder/directory via NFS
 *   You have setup ovirt manager and HV (ovirt-node) at least once successfully before
-*   You know what a Export Domain is
+*   You know what an Export Domain is

 ## A few quick steps

-So say you backed up your export domain as a .tgz - you need to unpack its content and make it available via the newly created NFS export.
+So let's say you backed up your export domain as a .tgz - you need to unpack its content and make it available via the newly created NFS export.
 Unpack that .tgz into the same path

     tar -zxf /path/to/yourfile.tgz -C /path/to/nfsexport/